Fibrocystic change (FCC) of the breasts is the most common benign breast condition. These changes are normal and are not a disease.

 The risks may increase with:

 Careful assessment of the history of the symptoms with a clinical breast examination, followed by mammograms and breast ultrasound may be indicated in some women.
-Occasionally, a biopsy of the breast tissue may be needed to ensure the symptoms are not due to a malignant condition.
+Occasionally, a biopsy of the breast tissue may be needed to ensure the symptoms of fibrocystic change are not due to a malignant condition.

 Fibrocystic breasts without atypical proliferations (abnormal growth of cells) do not increase the risk of breast cancer.